 - Perishing Alt Rock Voice: With the possible exception of the boyish-sounding Mo, pretty much every one of their vocalists.
 Arguably the Trope Codifier.

 - Record Producer: Andy Warhol, technically - his job was to just pay for the sessions and use his influence to protect the band from Executive Meddling.
 The sessions were engineered by Tom Wilson, but Reed does point out that Andy's name allowed them to do stuff they couldn't get away with otherwise on a debut.
 Reed also credits Warhol with giving him the confidence as a songwriter to follow his muse wherever it took him, regardless of how many people wanted to censor his songs.

 Lou Reed: The engineer said, "I don't have to listen to this.
 I'll put it in record, and then I'm leaving.
 When you're done, come get me."

-- Take That: The "Evil Mothers" who'll tell you that "Everything is just dirt" in "Sweet Jane" may have been referencing The Mothers of Invention, who's leader, the notoriously cynical and cantankerous Frank Zappa, had a significant rivalry with Lou Reed.
+- Take That: The "Evil Mothers" who'll tell you that "Everything is just dirt" in "Sweet Jane" may have been referencing The Mothers of Invention, whose leader Frank Zappa was regarded by Lou Reed as a rival.note

 Lou Reed: One chord is fine.
 Two chords... that's pushing it.
 Three chords and it's jazz.